Fast hydrogen atom diffraction through monocrystalline graphene

 Another class of single layer graphene samples (chemical vapor deposition graphene transferred on Quantifoil\textregistered\ TEM grid with 2~{\textmu}m circular holes and a pitch of 4~{\textmu}m, {\it Graphenea}) produces the typical ring structure of polycrystalline material diffraction images, with the additional appearance of twelve bright spots (Figs. \ref{fig1}(b) and (d)).
 We interpret this as a result of two dominant orientations locked at $\sim 30$ degree with respect to one another due to better lattice compatibility at grain boundaries \cite{Huang2011}.

-The reason for higher orientation disorder observed with {\it Graphenea} targets may be the more complete outgasing of those samples.
+The reason for higher orientation disorder observed with {\it Graphenea} targets may be the more complete outgassing of those samples.
 Indeed, close examination of the central spot of diffraction images recorded with {\it Ted Pella} targets shows stronger inhomogeneity, possibly reflecting a severely reduced pristine graphene area.
-The bright regions (count rate divided by 1000) in Fig.~\ref{fig1}(a) correspond to holes through which hydrogen atoms fly unaffected, to be contrasted with the more homogeneous, less intense, central spot visible in Fig.~\ref{fig1}(b).
+The multiple bright spots (dark red in Fig.~\ref{fig1}(a)) in the center of the image where zeroth-order diffraction is expected (count rate divided by 1000) correspond to holes through which hydrogen atoms fly unaffected, to be contrasted with the more homogeneous, less intense, central spot visible in Fig.~\ref{fig1}(b).

 By rapidly chopping the proton beam, one may simultaneously record the position and time of arrival of individual atoms.
 We exploit the presence of the ballistic peak in the middle of the image (see Fig.~\ref{fig2}(a)) to calibrate our velocity scale (see Supplemental Material \cite{supplemental}, Sec.
 I).
 From the width of the TOF distribution, we infer an energy spread $<1$ eV FWHM at 150 eV.
 Interestingly, the diffuse scattering background comes with a significant energy loss (14$\pm$1 eV at 600 eV), while the diffraction spots are not distinguishable, within statistics, from the ballistic peak in terms of TOF (Fig.~\ref{fig2}(b)), their energy loss not exceeding 1~eV at 1200 eV impact energy (see Supplemental Material \cite{supplemental}, Sec.
 III).
 Filtering the raw image on the basis of energy loss produces distinct patterns corresponding to inelastic scattering (Filter 1, Fig.~\ref{fig2}(c)) and diffraction (Filter 2, Fig.~\ref{fig2}(d)).